The Internet-of-Things Meets Business Process Management: A Manifesto: Introduction

-\begin{itemize} \item how processes can improve the IoT by \textit{(i)} taking a process-oriented perspective and considering the process history to \textit{(ii)} bridge the abstraction gap between raw sensor data and higher level knowledge extracted from this event data, and to \textit{(iii)} optimize the decision-making in the large; \item how to exploit IoT for BPM by \textit{(i)} considering sensor data for automatically detecting the start and end of activities, \textit{(ii)} using event data for making decisions in a pre-defined process model, and \textit{(iii)} detecting discrepancies between the pre-defined model and actual enactment using event data for online process compliance checking and exception management. \end{itemize}
+\begin{itemize} \item how processes can improve the IoT by \emph{(i)} taking a process-oriented perspective and considering the process history to \emph{(ii)} bridge the abstraction gap between raw sensor data and higher-level knowledge extracted from this event data, and to \emph{(iii)} optimize the decision making in the large; \item how to exploit IoT for BPM by \emph{(i)} considering sensor data for automatically detecting the start and end of activities, \emph{(ii)} using event data for making decisions in a pre-defined process model, and \emph{(iii)} detecting discrepancies between the pre-defined model and actual enactment using event data for online process compliance checking and exception management. \end{itemize}

-In the following of this paper\footnote{This paper has its roots in the Dagstuhl Seminar 16191 \emph{Fresh Approaches to Business Process Modeling}, organized by Richard Hull, Agnes Koschmider, Hajo A. Reijers, and William Wong at the Leibniz Center for Informatics in Germany, May 8--13, 2016, cf. \url{http://drops.dagstuhl.de/opus/volltexte/2016/6696/}, to which many authors participated.}, taking these two general questions as starting point, we discuss IoT and BPM backgrounds in Section \ref{sec:back}.
-Then in in Section \ref{sec:challenges}, we detail the key challenges in combining BPM and IoT and elaborate on benefits of BPM for IoT and IoT for BPM, before offering concluding remarks in Section \ref{sec:end}.
+In the following of this paper~\footnote{This paper has its roots in the Dagstuhl Seminar 16191 Fresh Approaches to Business Process Modeling, organized by Richard Hull, Agnes Koschmider, Hajo A. Reijers, and William Wong at the Leibniz Center for Informatics in Germany, May 8–13, 2016, cf. \url{http://drops.dagstuhl.de/opus/volltexte/2016/6696/}, to which many authors participated.
+Moreover, a preliminary version has been published on the Computing Research Repository (CoRR), abs/1709.03628, 2017, cf. \url{http://arxiv.org/abs/1709.03628}.}, taking these two general questions as starting point, we detail the key points in combining BPM and IoT and elaborate on benefits of BPM for IoT and IoT for BPM.